-- Drought Package.
-Provides funding over multiple years to address and get ahead of the emerging drought.
-Details of the package will continue to be worked out through the three-party negotiations. - Climate Resiliency Package.
-Provides approximately \$3.7 billion over three years to make needed climate resiliency investments, or about \$2.4 billion more than what was proposed in the Governor's May Revision.
-Details of the package will continue to be worked out through the three-party negotiations. - > Local Parks Package.
-Provide \$200 million for parks across the state.
+- ➤ Wildfire Package: Provides \$1 billion for various wildfire prevent and respond to wildfires, this is an increase of \$292 million above the Governor's May Revision.
+Details of the package will continue to be worked out through the three-party negotiations. - Drought Package: Provides approximately \$3.7 billion to address and get ahead of the emerging drought, this was the amount proposed by the Governor's May Revision.
+Details of the package will continue to be worked out through the three-party negotiations. - ➤ Climate Resiliency Package: Provides \$3.7 billion over three years to make needed climate resiliency investments, this is \$2.4 billion more than what was proposed in the Governor's May Revision.
+Details of the package will continue to be worked out through the three-party negotiations.